Five Ways to Quiet Your Heart

 Everyone knew ahead of time that it was going to be a long car ride and kept their thoughts to themselves.

-Everyone savored each moment with one another, especially the mom who knows that family vacations will start to become less and less as her nest begins to empty.
+Everyone savored each moment with one another, especially the mom who knows that family vacations will start to become less and less frequent as her nest begins to empty.

 The Perfect Vacation